- Financial Information Systems

 B. Personal Service Contracts

 The IRS has begun vigorous enforcement of rules related to whether a person is an independent contractor or an employee.
-It is extremely important that the two questions on the Agreement Routing form or the Request for Payment form, as well as the 20 Common Law Test Questions, be properly answered.
+It is extremely important that the two questions on the Agreement Routing form or the Request for Payment form, as well as the Employee vs. Independent Contractor Classification Criteria, be properly answered.
 If the evidence indicates that the person should be an employee, he/she must be hired in accordance with University Personnel Policies and Procedures.
 The Agreement Routing form or Request for Payment form must be completed and signed by the University employee who will supervise and monitor the work to be performed.
 Certification by clerical staff and others with insufficient knowledge of, or responsibility for, the work to be performed is not acceptable.

 If the amount of the agreement is under $2,000 ($1,999.99 or less), no formal contract is required if the total expenses for the work performed is less than $2,000.
-After the services have been received, the Request for Payment form, along with a completed W-9 form and the 20 Common Law Test Questions, if appropriate, should be forwarded to the Accounts Payable Office so payment can be made.
+After the services have been received, the Request for Payment form, along with a completed W-9 form and the Employee vs. Independent Contractor Classification Criteria, if appropriate, should be forwarded to the Accounts Payable Office so payment can be made.
 Payments will NOT be made without a properly completed and signed W-9 form on file.
 These amounts will not be encumbered.
 If the person with whom we are contracting requires a contract, the contract must be processed in the same manner as contracts over $2,000.

 Standard Contract Terms and Conditions